Antonio Gibson Player Prop Bets for NFL Week 12 | Washington vs. Seattle 11/29/2021

 Matchup vs. Seattle

-- Against the Seahawks, Gibson's zero rushing yards in his lone career matchup are 68.5 fewer than his over/under in Monday's game.
+- Gibson's zero rushing yards in his one career matchup against the Seahawks are 68.5 fewer yards than his over/under in Monday's game.

-- Gibson did not have a touchdown run in that matchup against the Seahawks.
+- Gibson did not have a touchdown run in that contest against the Seahawks.

-- The Seahawks give up 122.2 yards per game on the ground, the NFL's 24th-ranked rush defense.
+- In terms of defending against the run, the Seahawks are 24th in the league, conceding 122.2 yards per game.

-- This year the Seahawks are ranked 11th in the league in rushing touchdowns allowed (nine).
+- The Football Team are up against the NFL's 11th-ranked D when it comes to rushing TDs conceded (nine this year).

 Recent Performances

-- In last week's outing against the Panthers, Gibson carried the ball 19 times for 95 yards (five yards per carry).
+- In last week's matchup with the Panthers, Gibson picked up 95 yards on 19 carries (averaging five yards per carry).

-- Over his last three games, Gibson has 193 rushing yards on 51 carries (64.3 yards per game), with two touchdowns.
+- Over his last three games, Gibson has rushed for 193 yards (64.3 per game) on 51 carries with two touchdowns.

 Gibson's Washington Teammates